riyamittal12426/LazySheeps/GITHUB_OAUTH_IMPLEMENTATION.md

 ## What Users Will See

 1. **Sign in page:** "Continue with GitHub" button
-2. **GitHub permission screen:** "LangHub requests access to your repositories"
+2. **GitHub permission screen:** "Katalyst requests access to your repositories"
 3. **Import page:** Grid of all their repos
 4. **Each repo card:** Name, description, stats, "Import" button
 5. **After import:** Success message + repo appears in dashboard